Latin America–United Kingdom relations: Independence era after 1820

 In long-term perspective, Britain's influence in Latin America was enormous after independence came in the 1820s.
 Britain intentionally sought to replace the Spanish in economic and cultural affairs.
 Military issues and the establishment of new colonies were minor factors.
 The influence was exerted through diplomacy, trade, banking, and investment in railways and mines.
-The English language and British cultural norms were transmitted by energetic young British business agents on temporary assignment in the major commercial centers, where they inviting locals into the British leisure activities, such as organized sports, and into their transplanted cultural institutions such as clubs and schools.
+The English language and British cultural norms were transmitted by energetic young British business agents on temporary assignment in the major commercial centers, where they invited locals into the British leisure activities, such as organized sports, and into their transplanted cultural institutions such as clubs and schools.
 The impact on sports was overwhelming, as Latin America enthusiastically took up football (soccer).
 In Argentina, rugby, polo, tennis and golf became important in middle-class leisure.
 Cricket was ignored.
 The British role never disappeared, but it faded rapidly after 1914 as the British cashed in their investments to pay for their Great War, and the United States moved into the region with overwhelming force and similar cultural norms.

 Confrontations

 There were no actual wars directly involving Britain, however there were several confrontations.
-The most serious came in 1845-1850 when British and French navies blockaded Buenos Aires in order to protect the independence of Uruguay from Juan Manuel de Rosas, the dictator of Argentina.
+The most serious came in 1845–1850 when British and French navies blockaded Buenos Aires in order to protect the independence of Uruguay from Juan Manuel de Rosas, the dictator of Argentina.
 Other lesser controversies with Argentina broke out in 1833, with Guatemala in 1859, Mexico in 1861, Nicaragua in 1894, and Venezuela in 1895 and 1902.
-There also was tension along the Mosquito Coast in Central America in the 1830s and 1840s.
+There also was tension in Mosquitia in the 1830s and 1840s.

 Transoceanic canal

-London's interest in Central America began in the 17th century, focused first in Belize, Roatán, and the Mosquito Coast (which became the east coast of Nicaragua and Honduras).
+London's interest in Central America began in the 17th century, focused first in Belize, the Bay Islands, and Mosquitia.
 Washington's interest began in 1824 with the diplomatic recognition of the five states of Central America.
 Britain consolidated its hold on the Caribbean shore and an unforeseen result was a direct clash with the United States.
 In 1848 the U.S. saw the need a transoceanic canal, a plan reinforced by the flood of gold seekers using a Central-American transit route in 1849.
-One route under consideration went through Nicaragua but was frustrated by British control of the Mosquito Coast.
+One route under consideration went through Nicaragua but was frustrated by British presence in Mosquitia.
 This conflict was resolved in 1850 when the two powers agreed in the Clayton–Bulwer Treaty to renounce territorial possessions along the route of a possible canal.
 To prevent the domination of Pacific trade routes by the other, each agreed that any canal would be neutral and they would not acquire formal colonies on the route.
 In 1901 Britain renounced its claims in the Hay–Pauncefote Treaty, allowing the United States to build the Panama Canal, which opened in 1914.